Glenn Mitchell

 Versatile Solutions

-CharityEngine and gridRepublic graphing systems for "crowd-sourced computing" required both interactive client-side charts, and php rendered charts for inclusion in social-media profiles where dynamic data visualisation was required, but client-side rendering was not supported.
+Graphing systems for CharityEngine and gridRepublic "crowd-sourced computing" required both interactive client-side charts, and then as a fallback, PHP (server-side) rendered charts were generated for inclusion in social-media profiles where up-to-date data was required, but client-side rendering not supported.

 Server-side development